iarxm/csim-man/index.md

 ## Simulation Formats

+Each simulation will generally be tied into a ranking established across a simulation series.
+This will be implemented via a point system with the WSL system taking first precedence in the modelling.

+A goal of a simulation draw within an event is to maximize the heats surfed with all the core goals of simulation in mind.
+This implies cycles of tournaments within the training session, with divisional finals and bonus heats.

-The draws will be split into tournament cycles of different or equivalent formats depending on time available and athletes entered.
-Tournament 2 will be a second cycle with additional points awarded.
+The draw will be split into tournament cycles of different or equivalent formats depending on time available and athletes entered.
+'Tournament 2' will be a second cycle with additional points awarded, and so on.

-The logic here is to establish a route of consequence which maintains a sense of reality to that of a real contest which provides continuous motivation and focus.
+The logic is to establish a route of consequence which maintains a sense of reality to that of a real contest.
+This provides continuous motivation and focus.
 Every heat surfed moves an athlete up or down the event ranking.

 This provides the motivation to rapidly review and learn from each heat.
-One poor performance will only move an athlete down slightly, and the next heat will either provide the opportunity to redeem that result completely from that loss or to finish as high as possible relative to their seeding.
+One poor performance will only move an athlete down slightly, and the next heat will either provide the opportunity to completely recover from that loss or to finish as high as possible relative to their evolving event seed.

 The overall points allocated per the event will be normalized to 10,000 or less as described below.

-### Draws

 ### Draw Formats

+- Straight Elimination
+- Straight Elimination with divisions and bonus.
-- Bonus Double ELIM W. divs
+- Bonus Double ELIM with DIVS
 - Best of Three
 - Best of Three with Finals
 - Best of X heats
-- Straight Elimination
-- Straight Elimination with divisions and bonus.
 - ELO Tournaments

 #### Bonus Double Elim w.
 Divs

-1. Repacharge system with multiple finals to establish all specific placings after those in the main round final.
+1. Repechage system with multiple finals to establish all specific placings after those in the main round final.
 And with Bonus heats to both generate motivation to earn more points and catch up with main round finalists, and to equalize heat count opportunities.
 1. The higher level seeds can choose to bypass bonus heats so to both simulate wait times found in real contests and to prepare for their main round final.
 They will however be forfeiting their opportunity to extend their overall point lead.